SMKxx1/SMKxx1.Zaio.github.io/README.md

 # Zaio Task-3
+This github page contains a working webpage.
+There are not modifications done to the [zaio.html](zaio.html) file.
+You can simply click on the green code button and download the file as ZIP.
+You will be needing only the [Zaio_files](/Zaio_files) folder and the [zaio.html](zaio.html) file for the webpage to work.

+However given below are the steps to clone the website from scratch.
 ## Steps for cloning the Webpage
 ⚠️ Turns out people at Zaio are constantly updating the website and thus these files may have different names.